giacomo9999/MonsterBase/README.md

 Structural plan of attack before actually writing any code:

 1. Change CSS framework from Bootstrap to Semantic UI.
-2. Move database from local to mLab MongoDB.
+2. Move database from local to mLab MongoDB. -- DONE, 4:06PM.
 3. Deploy functioning version to Heroku.